megachonker/llama-matrix-bot/README.md

 - **Multiple Worker Profiles**: Supports various worker profiles to cater to different tasks.

 ### Upcoming Enhancements
-We are tirelessly working to upgrade the capabilities of the Llama Matrix Bot.
+I'm continuously looking to improve the Llama Matrix Bot.
 Here are some exciting features to look forward to:

 - [ ] Context Saving: Enables users to roll back and share the room state with the bot, facilitating efficient real-time scheduling by multiplexing in time.
 - [ ] Workload Profile Selection: Allows users to select profiles based on workload necessities.